VANDERBILT UNIVERSITY HUMAN RESOURCES POLICIES AND PROCEDURES

 NOTE: A seasonal or temporary layoff is a layoff period of six (6) months or less, where the department expects to recall the employee to active employment status.
 A seasonal or temporary leave of less than one (1) month is handled at the department level as an informal layoff leave and is not processed through the payroll system as a temporary layoff leave option.
 A layoff of more than six (6) months or that is due to the elimination of an employee's position with no expectation for recall or rehire is considered a permanent layoff.
 For information regarding permanent layoffs, please refer to the Reduction in Force Policy.

 The temporary layoff leave process is outlined below:

 - The effective start date of a layoff leave is the first missed workday.

 - For a temporary layoff, employees may use PTO before the layoff moves into the unpaid status.
-Use of "grandfathered" sick time is not an option.
+Use of "legacy" sick time is not an option.

 - For full-time employees that receive health care benefits, as long as PTO is available, benefits will continue.
 When paid time ends, the employee has the option to continue coverage at his/her own expense.
 The employee should be advised to contact the Benefits Office before the leave goes into unpaid status.